NOAA-EPIC/data_converter/README.md

 __Purpose:__

-The purpose of this program is to transfer datasets residing within the RDHPCS to cloud data storage via chaining API calls to communicate with its cloud data storage bucket.
-The program will support the data required for various UFS applications' release versions.
+The purpose of this program is to convert NetCDF to Zarr data.
+The program will support the developers of the various UFS applications.

 According to Amazon AWS, the following conditions need to be considered when transferring data to cloud data storage: